INTRODUCTION TO JAVA CLASSES

 Methods are nothing but members of a class that provide a service for an object or perform some business logic.
 Java fields and member functions names are case sensitive.
 Current states of a class’s corresponding object are stored in the object’s instance variables.
 Methods define the operations that can be performed in java programming.

-class has the following general syntax:
+A class has the following general syntax:

 <class modifiers>class<class name>

-<extends clause> <implements clause>
+<extends clause> <implements clause>{

 // Dealing with Classes (Class body)